tudord14/text-scraper/README.md

 # text-scraper

-Scraper for texts and novels from Wikisource and Gutenberg
+**Scraper for texts and novels made for Project Gutenberg texts and Wikisource (only Romanian!) texts**